pearcej/cpp4python/_sources/Data_Types_and_Operators/GettingStartedwithData.rst

 Accessing Values from SIMPLE Pointers
 -------------------------------------

-So, once you have a pointer, how do you access the values associated with that location?
-You use the asterisk before the pointer variable, which dereferences the pointer, meaning that it will find the location of the value stored where the pointer was referencing.
+So, once you have a C++ pointer, how do you access the values associated with that location?
+You use the asterisk before the pointer variable, which goes to that address, effectively *dereferencing* the pointer, meaning that it will find the location of the value stored where the pointer was pointing.

-In other words, varName and \*varPntr (note the asterisk in front!) is the __same thing__ in the code above.
+In other words, varName and \*varPntr (note the asterisk in front!) reference the same value in the code above.

 Let's extend the example above to output the value of a variable and its address in memory:

 .. _lst_cppcode1: